Going for a job interview?

-Security guards carry a lot of gear, and any good security guard will have the security guard equipment on hand that is required to protect not only themselves but the property they are assigned to.
+Security guards carry a lot of gear, and all good security guards will have the following security guard equipment on hand that is required to protect not only themselves but the property they are assigned to.

-Here's a list of the top pieces of equipment that most security officers will have.
+Here's a list of security guard equipment that all security officers should have.

-A flashlight is one of the most important pieces of equipment that a security guard can carry.
+A flashlight is one of the most important pieces of security guard equipment that a security guard can carry.

 Even if you're assigned to a day job where a flashlight may not seem necessary, it's still important to be equipped with one because certain scenarios may require some extra light to help you see, and you never want to go into a dark location without one.

 Furthermore, a flashlight can be used for protection.
 Many flashlights that security officers carry are heavy-duty, long metal flashlights that could potentially be used as a striking device.

 No special training is needed in order to carry a flashlight, although there are training programs that you can enrol in that may teach you how to effectively use one in a combat situation.

-Most security officers (and police officers too!) carry a MagLite because of their durability, bright light, and solidness.
+Most security officers (and police officers too!) carry a MagLite [Aff Link] because of its durability, bright light, and solidness.

-A good pair of security guard boots is extremely important.
+A good pair of security guard boots [Aff Link] is extremely important.

 Because most security guards spend their shifts walking around on patrol, a pair of durable boots will last a lifetime.
 A cheap pair will not only end up hurting you but will also wear out and you'll find yourself having to buy a new pair at least twice a year.